-If that was the end of the story, it would be bad but our “hero” made a terrible situation worse.
+If that was the end of the story, it would be bad but our “doc” made a terrible situation worse.

-Last week Thauberger, age 46, pleaded guilty to defrauding Medicare, Anthem, Humana and many other insurance companies.
+In March 2016, Devin Thauberger, age 46, pleaded guilty to defrauding Medicare, Anthem, Humana and many other insurance companies.
 He also pleaded guilty to obstruction and witness tampering charges.
 Medicare fraud alone can put you in prison for a decade but witness tampering will almost always earn you a stiff sentence.
-(Because he pleaded guilty and admitted responsibility, the government plans to recommend 41 months but the court can impose a harsher sentence.
-His sentencing is scheduled in June.)
+(Because he pleaded guilty and admitted responsibility, the government recommended 41 months but the court can impose a harsher sentence.)

-What makes this case crazy is Thauberger’s conduct after he was charged and released on bond.
+What makes this case crazy is what Devin Thauberger did after he was charged and released on bond.
 The superseding indictment says that after his release, he instructed an employee to alter patient records to make it appear that services were rendered.
 Unfortunately, that behavior also resulted in his billing clerk, Trisha Muir, being charged.
 She pleaded guilty last September and cooperated.
 Instead of becoming a whistleblower she is now a convicted felon and may face prison herself.

 Thauberger wasn’t satisfied with merely doctoring records, however.
 Prosecutors say he contacted one of the witnesses in the case and “did knowingly attempt to intimidate, threaten or corruptly” influence that witness’ testimony.

-While writing this story, we just learned from the court that Thauberger yesterday filed yet another request to be released.
+While first writing this story in March of 2016, we had just learned from the court that Thauberger filed yet another request to be released.
 It isn’t likely to happen and may just backfire at sentencing.
 In our humble opinion, repeatedly demanding to be released from prison does not demonstrate acceptance of responsibility.